 Preparing for the PST test can feel daunting, but it does not have to be.
 Over the past few years, we have developed a simple step-by-step system to get you from "What is the McKinsey PST?" to "I am confident I can crack the test".
 We have summarised some of the key things we have learned in this free guide.

-Part 1: Why does McKinsey use a test? ↑
+1.1 Why does McKinsey use the PST?

 In your daily life as a consultant you will use your maths and logic skills more intensely than in most other jobs.
 McKinsey therefore wants to make sure you've got those skills before inviting you for their first round of interviews.